Carpe-Hora/sfTwitterBootstrapPlugin/README.md

 # sfTwitterBootstrapPlugin

 This symfony1 plugin provides a dashboard/menu and a theme for the admin generator for your backend.
 It is based on the [Twitter Bootstrap](http://twitter.github.com/bootstrap/).
 It works with Propel or Doctrine.
-The generated dashboard/menu is based on the great [sfAdminDashPlugin](https://github.com/kbond/sfAdminDashPlugin) plugin.
+The generated dashboard/menu is based on the great [sfAdminDashPlugin](https://github.com/kbond/sfAdminDashPlugin).

 ## Requirements

 For a ``Propel`` use, you will have to install [sfPropelORMPlugin](https://github.com/propelorm/sfPropelORMPlugin) instead of sfPropelPlugin.
 You might need [sfGuardPlugin](http://www.symfony-project.org/plugins/sfGuardPlugin) (or [sfDoctrineGuardPlugin](http://www.symfony-project.org/plugins/sfDoctrineGuardPlugin)) for the user management.

 ## Screenshots